Barja: Caves and monuments

 Close to the northern entrance of the Barja, a few dozens of caves and burial cemeteries can be seen carved out inside of rocks hills, which dates back to the Neolithic period.
 The urban expansion has destroyed a lot of it but some paintings and engravings and remains of a population that lived in this region can still be found from time to time, such as Mesopotamia, Persians, Greece, Romans and Byzantines.

-When the French Renan mission visited Phenicia in 1863, it described Barja as the “buried city - Necropole”.
+When the French Renan mission visited Lebanon in 1863, it described Barja as the “buried city - Necropole”.
 Residents of Barja has also seen this expedition taking back to the French consulate in Beirut a monument bearing a Greek inscription.
 “Khorstos Al-Sharif Salam, he left prematurely, lived 27 years, died in 228.
-On the twentieth month of Theseus month.

 In the modern age, that area is called by “Qasr bu Hanin", attributed to the name of the landowner.
 The castle of Al-Nawawais, next to a college building, which overlooks the valley of a town named "Siblin", is wrongfully called “Ajran El-Dibs”, but in fact, it is Nawawais, which means sarcophaguses, originally made for Phoenician priests and other of pagan peoples.

-They are all engraved in rocky hills, with a depth of no more than 40 cm, on a high plateau, which would be closer to the gods.
+Ottoman era

+In 1838, Eli Smith noted it as Burja, a village located in "Aklim el Kharnub, North of et-Tuffah, next the coast".

 Twentieth century

-The name Barja is originally derived from the ancient Greek word 'Taparchia', which means 'cultural center', and the Syriac word 'Burgas', which means 'a series of hills overlooking the sea'.

-Built during the middle of the 20th century, Barja was renowned for its fertile soil, spring waters, limestone and gravel resources, as well as its strategic location along the coast of Lebanon.
-Early economic activities included fishing, farming, and light textile manufacturing.